Can I Contest an Unfair Non-Compete Agreement?

 What Happens if You Break a Non-compete Agreement

-Let's say were an employee and you wanted to leave and set up a competing business within the radius and time of the non-compete agreement, (in other words, if you wanted to breach (break) the agreement).
-The first thing your former employer would do is find a judge to put an injunction (stop order) on you to stop doing business and taking the other party's customers until the case was figured out.
-This might take years.
-Meanwhile, you would have to stop doing business or move out of the area.
+The first thing JoEllen's former employer would do is find a judge to put an injunction (stop order) on her to stop her from engaging in business and taking the other party's customers until the case was litigated (brought to court).
+This court process might take years.
+Meanwhile, she would have to stop doing business or move out of the area.

-Even if you win in court, it's many years, and many, many dollars to attorneys later before you get satisfaction.
+Even if JoEllen wins in court and is allowed to continue in business, it's many years, and many, many dollars to attorneys later before she could get satisfaction.
 Is it worth it?
 Not usually.
-Even if the agreement is non-enforceable or outrageous, and a judge finally sides with you, you can't win; only the attorneys do.
+Even if the agreement is not enforceable or outrageous, and a judge finally sides with her, she can't win; only the attorneys do.

 Contesting a Non-compete Agreement: The Best Advice